 A DUI arrest is a frightening experience that usually begins with spending the night in jail and your vehicle being impounded.
 So what happens next?
 What is the court process for a DUI/OWI?

 At George Law, we offer a free initial consultation to discuss the DUI/OWI court process.
 From our office in Royal Oak, we represent people in the Detroit metro area and throughout Michigan who are accused of drunk driving.

-THE DUI/OWI COURT PROCESS
+THE COURT PROCESS for a DUI/OWI

 Spending the night in jail after a DUI arrest can come as a shock, especially if you have never been arrested before.
 However bleak your situation may seem, there is always something an experienced attorney can do to minimize the consequences.